syncfusion-content/asp.netwebforms-docs/aspnet/ProgressBar/State-Maintenance.md

 ---
 layout: post
 title: State Maintenance | ProgressBar | ASP.NET | Syncfusion
-description: state maintenance
+description: Learn here about state maintenance in Syncfusion Essential ASP.NET ProgressBar Control, its elements, and more.
 platform: aspnet
 control: ProgressBar
 documentation: ug
 ---

-# State Maintenance
+# State Maintenance in ASP.NET ProgressBar

 Save the current model value to cookies for state maintenance.
 While refreshing the ProgressBar control, the page retains the model value applied from the browser cookies.
 By default, EnablePersistence property is set to false in the ProgressBar.